-It’s important to set out a) the time needed and b) finances required, if you see that you will have an outlay to make before you can get into your desired new career.
+If you’re looking for a new role, it’s important to set out a) the time needed and b) finances required.
+This is to see whether you will have to have an outlay to make before you can get into your desired new career.

 What other support is there?

-There might be financial support, for example, some training courses or master’s might be partly or wholly funded by the government, by your work or through other sources.
+You might find financial support.
+For example, some training courses or master’s might be partly or wholly funded by the government, by your work or through other sources.
 Some guidance on funding is found on the Prospect’s website.

-Moral support might be provided by the events organised by professional bodies, by the organisation you’ve done your course/training with, or by business networking groups.
+You may be provided with moral support via the events organised by professional bodies, by the organisation you’ve done your course/training with, or by business networking groups.
 There’s no doubt that connecting with like-minded individual is helpful, as they will have gone, or be going through the same sort of challenges that you will be.

 Deciding whether to be in employment or work for your own business